MariusZerni/project-2/README.md

 ## Approach

-The first steps, involved thorough planning, so we knew which features we wanted to add before any start to the code:
+The first steps involved thorough planning, so we knew which features we wanted to add before any start to the code:

-- A home page
+- A home page.
-- A navbar
+- A navbar.
 - A movies page where users can search for any Movie (from the database) using the Searchbar, as well as use pagination.
-- A single movie page
+- A single movie page.
 - Top Rated Movies page where users can scroll through the page to see the most recent top rated movies.

 The routing of our app is: